John Africa: Formation of MOVE

 Glassey, after being found in possession of weapons, was later arrested.
 He implicated Africa and other MOVE members in various crimes.
 On July 23, 1981, in a Philadelphia federal court, Africa and his co-defendant Alfonso Africa (representing themselves) were tried and acquitted on weapons and conspiracy charges by a jury that deliberated for almost six days.

 Death

-After MOVE, John Africa moved to a new location on Osage Avenue in West Philadelphia, law enforcement officials obtained permission from the Mayor's office to evict members of MOVE due to neighborhood complaints of obscenity and arrest warrants.
+After the Powelton Village standoff, Africa and MOVE relocated to a house on Osage Avenue in the Cobbs Creek neighborhood of West Philadelphia.
+Law enforcement officials obtained permission from the Mayor's office to evict members of MOVE due to neighborhood complaints of obscenity and arrest warrants.
 On May 13, 1985, they attempted to evict MOVE and execute arrest warrants.
 Non-compliance by MOVE developed into an armed standoff and firefight.